Beth-Tellman/Beth-TellmanSIMPLE.github.io/_pages/opportunities.md

 This project is a unique opportunity to work with a multi-discplinary research team of ecologists, ethnographers, and land change scientists to better understand the social and ecological impacts of the drug trade and US War on Drugs in Central America.

-We are devoted to building a diverse and inclusive lab.
-Women and all expressions of gender identity, Black, Indigenous, and people of Color, LGBTQ people, and individuals with disabilities are especially encourage to apply.
+We are devoted to building a diverse, inclusive, and anti-racist lab.
+Women and all expressions of gender identity, Black, Indigenous, and people of Color, LGBTQ people, and individuals with disabilities are especially encouraged to apply.